A multidimensional generalization of Symanzik polynomials: Kirchhoff and Symanzik polynomials and duality

 Then set $\lambda=\det(\~U^\tran\concat V'^\tran)$ to conclude the proof ($\lambda$ cannot be $0$ since there exists an $I$ such that $\det(\~U_I)\neq0$). \end{proof}

-Now let us extend determinantal formul\ae{} to Symanzik polynomials.
-From the determinantal formula for Kirchhoff polynomials (Propositions \ref{prop:determinantal_formula} and \ref{prop:m_determinantal_formula}) and from the duality theorem (Theorem \ref{thm:duality}), we immediately obtain the following formula.
+Let us now extend determinantal formul\ae{} to Symanzik polynomials.
+From the determinantal formula for Kirchhoff polynomials (Propositions~\ref{5:prop:determinantal_formula} and~\ref{5:prop:m_determinantal_formula}) and from the duality theorem (Theorem~\ref{5:thm:duality}), we immediately obtain the following formula.